slavcp/glorp/README.md

- glorp is a krunker client that uses dll injection to improve your gaming experience *it will trigger your antivirus*
+ glorp is a krunker client that uses dll injection to improve your gaming experience <br>
+ *it will trigger your antivirus*

+ for some people it wokrs wonders, for some it doesnt at all
 ## Building

 - Prerequisites: